 What It’s Like to Live With Dissociative Identity Disorder

-Supporting a Friend with Dissociative Identity Disorder
+How To Support a Friend With Dissociative Identity Disorder

 1. Stay Calm During Switches

-2. Learn How to Recognize and Avoid Triggers
+2. Learn How To Recognize and Avoid Triggers

 3. Take Care of Yourself, Too